Indore–Puri Humsafar Express

-The 20917/20918 Indore - Puri Humsafar Express is a superfast express train of the Indian Railways connecting Indore Junction in Madhya Pradesh and Puri in Odisha.
-It is currently being operated with 20917/20918 train numbers on a weekly basis.
+The Indore - Puri Humsafar Express is a superfast express train of the Indian Railways connecting Indore Junction in Madhya Pradesh and Puri in Odisha.
+It is currently being operated with the train numbers 20917/20918 on a weekly basis.

-Coach Composition
+Coach composition

 The train is completely 3-tier AC sleeper designed by Indian Railways with features of LED screen display to show information about stations, train speed etc. and will have announcement system as well, Vending machines for tea, coffee and milk, Bio toilets in compartments as well as CCTV cameras.

 Service

-The 20917/Indore - Puri Humsafar Express has an average speed of 52 km/hr and covers 1602 km in 30 hrs 45 mins.
+The 20917/Indore - Puri Humsafar Express has an average speed of 52 km/h and covers 1602 km in 30 hrs 45 mins.

-The 20918/Puri - Indore Humsafar Express has an average speed of 45 km/hr and covers 1602 km in 35 hrs 30 mins.
+The 20918/Puri - Indore Humsafar Express has an average speed of 45 km/h and covers 1602 km in 35 hrs 30 mins.

-Route & Halts
+Route and halts

 The important halts of the train are :

 Schedule

-Rake Sharing
+Rake sharing

 The train shares its rake with 20915/20916 Lingampalli - Indore Humsafar Express.